MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

    |Refresh token lifespan | The number of seconds that a refresh token is valid.
 By default, refresh tokens expire in 100 days (8,640,000 seconds). | 31,536,000 (one year)|
    |Access token lifespan | The number of seconds that an access token is valid. | 43,200 (12 hours)|

    Enter the client ID and client secret to connect to your instance.
 After connecting, use a ServiceNow account credential to authenticate permission to crawl.
 The account should at least have **knowledge** role.
-Refer to the table mentioned under the Service account in the [Prerequisites](#prerequisites) section for providing read access to more ServiceNow table records and index user criteria permissions.
 </details> <br>

    c. **Microsoft Entra ID OpenID Connect**